 Now, that I got that shit out of the way, let’s talk about something more uplifting (No pun intended).
 I have not been to Peru, I’m just researching the crap out of it, because I’m interested in going.

 The second interesting fact about Peru is the river.
-Recently, I read a book about why some countries are wealthier and one of the theories is rivers.
-Rivers that can be used for trade such as the ones in the U.S. and Europe help the countries get wealthy.
+Recently, I read a book about why some countries are wealthier, and one of the theories is rivers.
+Rivers that can be used for trade, such as those in the U.S. and Europe, help the countries get wealthy.

-Rivers that can’t be used for trade such as many in Africa means the countries don’t trade and are not as wealthy.
-Basically in Africa, it’s more difficult to put shit on a boat and move it around.
+Rivers that can’t be used for trade, such as many in Africa, mean the countries don’t trade and are not as wealthy.
+Basically, in Africa, it’s more difficult to put shit on a boat and move it around.

 Finally, you probably know that Peru is home to Machu Picchu (the most popular tourist destination).
 What you may not know (I didn’t know this) is the mystery surrounding the place.